 Code Words

 Avoid feedback that only contains words like clean, heavy, or unmaintainable.
-They usually mean different things to different people, so using them is more likely to get met with a clarifying question rather than a change to the code.
+They’re subjective, and too often mean different things to different people.
+Using them is more likely to be met with a clarifying question rather than a change to the code.

 Prefer words that reduce ambiguity and limit the possibility of misunderstood.
 What properties does the code exhibit that you are summarizing as “clean”?
-What problems does it have that make it unmaintainable?
-List those out and your feedback is more likely to be acted on.
+What problems does it have that make it “unmaintainable”?
+List those out and your critique is more likely to be well received and acted on.

 Appendix: Vocabulary